-The policy intention is that providers utilise this funding from the 2020 to 2021 academic year, to encourage an increase in enrolments in substantial level 3 programmes that include these priority subjects and SSAs to build their capacity to deliver these programmes to more students to a high standard.
+The policy intention is that providers utilise this funding, to encourage an increase in enrolments in substantial level 3 programmes that include these priority subjects and SSAs to build their capacity to deliver these programmes to more students to a high standard.

 Purpose of this guidance